 Some freelance writing jobs beginners can do

 What are some freelance writing jobs beginners can do for a start?
 Truth is, there are more than enough opportunities you can take to start earning almost immediately.
-Some of these include writing blog posts, email newsletters, case studies, press releases, creative writing, product descriptions, reviews and more.
+Some of these include writing blog posts (learn how to create a blog using WordPress), email newsletters, case studies, press releases, creative writing, product descriptions, reviews and more.

 Don’t worry if you’ve no idea what they are all about.
 The best thing is for you to take the plunge and start learning the ropes as early as now.
 You’ll discover that there’s more to writing than is mentioned above.
 The best thing about freelance writing is that you get to earn as you learn.
 What you are about to start is a lifelong adventure that is full of new experiences at every turn.